globocom/reliable-request/README.md

 # Future

+* provide a proxy to setup hystrix
 * add more examples, like token header requests and more
 * discuss the adopted defaults
+* discuss whether async hystrix is better (Go instead of Do)
+* understand and test the simultaneous client req hystrix config to see its implications
 * add travis ci
 * add go api documentation
 * add retry logic (by go-resiliency)
 * add hooks (callbacks) to provides means for metrics gathering
 * add more HTTP verbs?
+* add load stress